openturns/openturns/paper/paper.md

 of surrogate models from data, such as linear regression models, polynomial chaos expansions, and Gaussian process regression.
 These surrogate models can also be built for models with functional inputs.
-The optimization of the Gaussian process regression hyperparameters can be performed on an arbitrary subset thereof.
+The optimization can be performed on an arbitrary subset of the Gaussian process regression hyperparameters.

 In many cases, probabilistic analyses use optimization algorithms (e.g., for supervised learning or calibration).